Shola-Ayeotan/content-ops-starter/content/pages/projects.md

           textAlign: center
       type: TitleBlock
     subtitle: ''
-    text: >
+    text: >+

-      Each project featured here is a reflection of my journey as a data scientist, demonstrating my ability to take on different challenges and deliver meaningful outcomes.
-From predictive modelling to data visualization, these projects show the progress and range of my skill development.
+      \<div style="text-align: left">Each project featured here is a reflection of my journey as a data scientist, demonstrating my ability to take on different challenges and deliver meaningful outcomes.
+From predictive modelling to data visualization, these projects show the progress and range of my skill development.\</div>

     actions: []
     colors: bg-light-fg-dark
     styles: